 In-depth analysis and reporting of all forms of communication

-Talkdesk omnichannel solutions provide the medical virtual receptionists with the platform to communicate to patients on through the channel of their choice.
-Whether it is text, email, phone or livechat, everything is recorded and stored in one place so that a perfect paper trail is created to ensure accessing patient information with ease, all of which is HIPAA compliant.
+Talkdesk omnichannel solutions provide medical virtual receptionists with a platform to communicate with patients through the channel of their choice.
+Whether it is text, email, phone, or live chat, everything is recorded and stored in one place so that a perfect paper trail is created to ensure accessing patient information with ease, all of which is HIPAA compliant.

 - Reducing operational costs

 With the quality of communication provided by the Talkdesk platform mentioned above, your patients would not know that the medical virtual receptionist is working remotely and not functioning from within your practice.
 Apart from all the other benefits that these remote resources bring to the table, one of the most glaring benefits to providers is the difference in cost between an in-practice employee and a virtual medical receptionist.
 But more about that later…

 Our VAs across the board are trained and constantly upskilled to always be ready to roll.
 With dedicated transition managers assisting the onboarding process, our VAs and medical virtual receptionists don’t require extensive training to start operating at your practice.

 Within as little as one hour, they could be ready to take the first call, using superior technology to produce the highest quality service.